File and Data Ingest

 Metadata from a previous DAM can be imported via .csv data upload.

 All data migrating from another system must be formatted correctly and align with your NetX attributes.
-If you need to migrate very large amounts of data, we can provide professional services consulting to help wrangle the old metadata.
+If you need to migrate very large amounts of data, our professional services team can help wrangle your existing metadata.

 Best practices